06 September 2018

 If you are only making a small quantity a smaller pan with pouring lips would do the trick, such as the Judge Vista draining pan with pouring lips, its thick hot forged base ensures an efficient even heat distribution, helping to ensure that your preserves cook consistently.

 Once the sugar has completely dissolved, bring the mixture to a rapid, rolling boil – take care at this point, to avoid burns.
 To make sure that your jam sets, you should aim for a temperature of 220°F 104°C. The Judge preserving thermometer will let you know when you’ve reached the magic number, then cook for a few minutes more.

 Next you need to test if your jam has set.
 Spoon a little of the jam onto one of your refrigerated saucers, leave to cool for a few minutes, then push your finger into it.
 If it wrinkles, it is ready.
 If not, return the pan to the heat and cook the jam for a minute or two more before testing again.

 Once you’re sure that the jam has set, use the Judge stainless steel ladle to carefully fill your sterilised jars.
 You can make this action even easier and cleaner by using the Judge preserving funnel.
 Twist the lids in place while the jam is still hot, and your preserves can be kept for up to six months.

 Now all you need to do is bake a batch of scones to eat it with.
 Enjoy!

-For more products that can raise your jamming game, discover our Preserving Collection.
+For more products that can raise your jamming game, discover our selection of preserving jars and equipment.